Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 - cryptocommodity vs stablecoin.
 Both capture price, one from it fownmarkt, the other from international market

-### 6.7.
-The Regresion Principle

-The Regression Theorem, first proposed by Ludwig von Mises in his 1912 book The Theory of Money and Credit, states that the value of money can be traced back ("regressed") to its value as a commodity.

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>